digital-land/digital-land/content/project/brownfield-sites/index.md

 #### Questions we're asking

-Brownfield site data for local authorities can be difficult to locate and there’s no public register where all local authorities' data can be viewed in one place.
+Brownfield site data for local authorities can be difficult to locate and there’s no public register where all LA’s data can be viewed in one place.
 Would creating a national index of all brownfield data be of value to local authorities and interested members of the community?

 #### What we tested
 * a simple [index of brownfield site registers](https://github.com/communitiesuk/digital-land-collector/blob/master/etc/brownfield-site-publication.tsv)